IvanSibirtsevs/Elutions/README.md

 3. Find anomalies in the target variables (Y1 , Y2).
 Explain your method and your findings
 4. Forecast the Y variables for next 14 days (2017-07-02 to 2017-07-15).
 You should focus on improving accuracy of your predictions
 5. Create a detailed report with plots and explanation of the analysis you’ve done
-6. Submit both the report and the code

 # Report